osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

 1. Ensure that the namespace where your workload pods run is properly configured.

-    - Kuantifier relies on the `spec.containers[].resources.requests.cpu` field in workload pods to determine proccessor count for GRACC reporting.
+    - Kuantifier relies on the `spec.containers[].resources.requests.cpu` field in workload pods to determine processor count for GRACC reporting.
 Ensure a cpu request is set for pods in your workspace.

     - Kuantifier relies on the Prometheus pod completion time metric to calculate workload job run times.